 Apache Trail, Canyon Lake Steamboat Cruise

 Make your way through the Apache Trail and to the beautiful Canyon Lake, where you will enjoy a 90-minute steamboat cruise on this portion of the Salt River.
 Look up at the majesty and sheer size of Superstition Mountain and take in the vast beauty of the Sonoran desert landscape, keeping an eye out for the native bighorn sheep and bald eagles, among other fascinating wildlife!
 This amazing tour and cruise combination is the perfect addition to any Arizona vacation or weekend getaway, with something for every nature or history lover in your family.
-Be sure to bring extra memory for your camera to capture all of the scenic vistas and landmarks you are guaranteed to see on this tour!
+Be sure your vacation includes extra memory for your camera to capture all of the scenic vistas and landmarks you are guaranteed to see on this tour!

 Superstition Mountains - Also known as the 'Superstitions', this jagged mountain range makes it's home within the Superstition Wilderness Area and features a variety of landmarks and peaks, such as Weaver's Needle, Peralta Canyon, and the mysterious Lost Dutchman's Gold Mine.

 Apache Trail - The Apache Trail was originally a travel route used by Apache Indians through the Superstition Mountains, and was later adapted into a stagecoach trail.
 It winds through 40 miles of desert mountains and past reservoir lakes such as Apache Lake and Canyon Lake.
 It is the main traffic way through Apache Junction and connects Apache Junction to Theodore Roosevelt Lake, winding through the Superstition Mountains and Tonto National Forest.